rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 * the register stack
 * the call frame stack

-These are separated out because the register stack will be composed entirely of `TaggedCellPtr`s - we don't want to coerce a call frame into a set of tagged pointers or allocate each frame on the heap.
+These are separated out because the register stack will be composed entirely of `TaggedCellPtr`s.
+We don't want to coerce a call frame struct into a set of tagged pointers or have to allocate each frame on the heap.

 ## The register stack

+The register stack is an array of `TaggedCellPtr`s.
+Thus each stack value can point to a heap object or contain a literal integer.

-Each call frame will have a stack base pointer.
-This pointer will indicate the base position in the register stack at which the called function will see a window of 256 registers.
-We can make use of Rust slices to enforce bounds checking on this window.
+As operands are limited to 8 bit register numbers, we will interface with the stack on a sliding window basis.
+While each call frame will know it's stack base pointer, the function itself will see only 256 contiguous stack locations starting from zero through 255.
+We can make use of Rust slices to create this window into the stack array for each call frame.

 ## The call frame stack